 In consideration for their services in connection with the AmAuCu Private Placement, AmAuCu paid the agents a cash commission equal to 7.0% of the aggregate gross proceeds from the sale of AmAuCu subscription Receipts (or 3.5% of aggregate gross proceeds from the sale of AmAuCu Subscription Receipts to purchasers identified by AmAuCu to the agents).
-As additional consideration, the agents were granted non-transferable broker warrants of AmAuCu equal to 7.0% of the aggregate gross proceeds from the sale of AmAuCu subscription Receipts (or 3.5% of aggregate) of 3.5% of aggregate gross proceeds from the sale of AmAuCu subscription Receipts (or 3.5% of aggregate gross proceeds from the sale of AmAuCu subscription Receipts (or 3.5% of aggregate gross proceeds from the sale of AmAuCu subscription Receipts to purchasers identified by AmAuCu to the agents).
+As additional consideration, the agents were granted non-transferable broker warrants of AmAuCu equal to 7.0% of the aggregate gross proceeds from the sale of AmAuCu subscription Receipts (or 3.5% of aggregate gross proceeds from the sale of

+AmAuCu Subscription Receipts to purchasers identified by AmAuCu to the agents).
 Following the RTO, the broker warrants were converted to broker warrants of Doré and each broker warrant entitles the holder to acquire one Doré common share at a price of \$1.30 per share at any time on or before December 13, 2021.
 AmAuCu paid a cash commission of \$633,892 in connection with the deal.
 The fair value of the broker warrants issued as commission was \$188,260.